Quafadas/millSite/site/docs/_docs/Getting_Started.md

 ### `def siteGen: T[PathRef]`

 Generate the site.
 This is the main entry point for the plugin.
+Given this module in a mill.sc file, where `foo` is a module we wish to document the API for.

 ```scala
 import millSite.SiteModule